joachimruhs/feusersmap/Documentation/Introduction/Index.rst

 ^^^^^^^^^^^

 Marker icon sizes can be set with the constant editor.
-Categories are sorted by field sorting.
+Usergroups are sorted like the field usergroups of  fe_user record.
-Localization of catgories and tt_address records implemented.
 Mapicon handling changed.
-The directories fileadmin/ext/feusersmap/Resources/Public/Icons are created if they don't exist.
+The directories fileadmin/ext/feusersmap/Resources/Public/MapIcons are created if they don't exist.
-Insert here your mapIcons.
+Insert here your own mapIcons.
 These icons can then be selected in the fe_groups record (mapicon).